 Pricing: Starts at $500/month (residential proxies included) with 20 free API calls.

-Apify Facebook pages scraper can output data in JSON, CSV, or Excel.
+Apify Facebook scraper can output data in JSON, CSV, or Excel.
 Inputs for the scraper must be Facebook Page URLs, which can be added manually, uploaded as a list, or provided via API.

 Pricing: The Starter plan, which costs $39 per month, reduces the scraping rate to around $10 per 1,000 pages and includes up to 3,900 pages per month.
 On the Free plan, you can scrape up to 500 pages.